 Temperature

-Because in Raja Ampat the Pacific and the Indian Ocean mix together, the water is extremely rich in nutrients.
-This results in limited underwater visibilities between 10 and 30 m (50 and 100 ft), but it means also, that we have a lot of marine life!
+In Raja Ampat, the Pacific and the Indian Ocean come together and the water is therefore extremely rich in nutrients.
+This results in limited underwater visibilities between 10 and 30 m (50 and 100 ft), but it also means that we have a lot of marine life!
 Currents

 Best Time to come